dvgodoy/deepreplay/README.md

 By doing so, you will be including a transformation from a highly dimensional space to a 2-dimensional space, which is also going to be learned by the network.

-In fact, you will be also training 2-dimensional embeddings, which will then feed the last layer.
-You can think of this as a logistic regression with 2 inputs, in this case, the embeddings.
+In fact, you will be learning 2-dimensional latent space, which will then feed the last layer.
+You can think of this as a logistic regression with 2 inputs, in this case, the latent factors.

 For examples, check either the [Moons Dataset](https://github.com/dvgodoy/deepreplay/blob/master/notebooks/moons_dataset.ipynb) or [UCI Spambase Dataset](https://github.com/dvgodoy/deepreplay/blob/master/notebooks/UCI_spambase_dataset.ipynb) notebooks.